-Outlook: Stable
+Outlook : Stable

-Standard & Poor's Ratings Services' stable outlook on PostFinance AG reflects that on its ultimate owner, the Swiss Confederation.
+S&P Global Ratings' stable outlook on PostFinance AG reflects that on its ultimate owner, the Swiss Confederation.
 We expect that the Swiss Post group's very close links to the state, its ownership, and its mandate to provide key public services will not change in the foreseeable future.
 Moreover, the outlook reflects our view that the group will maintain a sound financial profile that will be relatively resilient against increasing economic imbalances in Switzerland.

-We regard core members of the Swiss Post group, including PostFinance, as government-related entities (GREs) with an extremely high likelihood of receiving extraordinary government support if needed, since Swiss Post group operates essentially on behalf of the government, provides key public services to the Swiss population, and has a very strong and durable link with the Swiss government.
+We regard core members of the Swiss Post group, such as PostFinance, as government-related entities (GREs) with an extremely high likelihood of receiving extraordinary government support if needed.
+Since Swiss Post group operates essentially on behalf of the government, it provides key public services to the Swiss population, and has a very strong and durable link with the Swiss government.
 Consequently, any change of group members' roles and links with the government could lead us to revise our assessment of their GRE status.
 This, in turn, could have negative rating implications for Die Schweizerische Post (DSP) as the group's non-operating holding company (NOHC).
-We consider such a scenario as remote, however.
-We also view the likelihood of a positive rating action as remote at this stage.
+We view the likelihood of a positive rating action as remote at this stage.